 Amy Armstrong, Family Nurse Practitioner | FNP-BC, BSN

-In her down time, Amy enjoys walking her two Goldendoodle dogs, exercising, trying out new restaurants and traveling.
-She’s also a football fan, attending Vanderbilt games and cheering on the Indianapolis Colts.
+Amy and her husband live in Nashville with their two Goldendoodles, Tigger and Kensie.
+In her down time, Amy enjoys going to exercise classes, trying out new restaurants and traveling.
+She’s also an avid sports fan and enjoys attending Nashville Predators games a and cheering on the Indianapolis Colts.

 Brianne Connor, Family Nurse Practitioner | MSN, APRN, FNP-BC

-Brianne Connor has six years’ experience working as a family nurse practitioner, and nine years as a registered nurse in an emergency room setting.
-She received her bachelor’s degree in nursing from Murray State University, and her master’s in nursing from the University of South Alabama.
+Brianne Connor is a family nurse practitioner with a nine-year background working in an emergency room setting.
+She received her bachelor’s degree in nursing from Murray State University in 2002, and her master’s in nursing from the University of South Alabama in 2011.
 Before coming to the MNPS Health Care Centers in 2015, she practiced family medicine for a county health department and spent a year working at a pain center treating chronic conditions.
 She has a special interest in preventive care and chronic disease management.

 Brianne lives in Nashville with her husband, Steven, and her son, Finn.
 She enjoys practicing Iyengar yoga, traveling, hiking and going to music events.